 That speaks more for social media.
 They want brands and people they can somehow relate to in whatever way.
 Sure, perfectly executed, studio-like photos are great.
 And they never go out of style or audience.
-But with the recent turnaround of events like the current pandemic, people are drawn more to a flawed but relatable experience.
+But with the recent turnaround of events like the current pandemic, people are drawn more to flawed, relatable, yet best edits for Instagram photos, getting a wonderful experience.
 (Of course, it doesn’t apply to all niches and markets, but you get the idea.)

 This principle is also a little bit stronger for personal accounts.
 Blog-like IG accounts are more likely to gain a good brand following when their content shows a minor misalignment, awkwardness, and imperfections.